Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 proxy server picture

 Generally, a proxy server is placed on a local router and is most commonly found when you use a public Wi-Fi connection.
-No configurations and set-ups are required to use a proxy.
+No configurations and setups are required to use a proxy.
 It can also be placed remotely and replace the IP addresses from there.
 For such proxy servers, end-users must change device settings to permit proxy settings to work.

 Learn more about proxies here: